ARPOISE/ARpoise/README.md

 # *A*ugmented *R*eality *p*oint *o*f *i*nterest *s*ervice *e*nvironment

 ## Overview
-ARpoise is an open-source Augmented Reality service environment that allows users to distribute and view location based AR content created in
+ARpoise is an open-source Augmented Reality service environment that allows users to distribute and view location based AR content that they create in [Unity](http://unity3d.com).
-[Unity](http://unity3d.com).
 Client applications for Android, see the
 [Google Play](http://play.google.com/store/apps/details?id=com.arpoise.ARpoise) Store,
 and iOS, see the